-14. SCRUTINY OF INVESTIGATORY BODIES
+15. SCRUTINY OF INVESTIGATORY BODIES

-14.1 The Office or Surveillance Commissioners (OSC) has been established under RIPA to facilitate independent scrutiny of the use of RIPA powers by the investigatory bodies that are subject to it.
+The IPCO (Investigatory Powers Commissioner's Office) has been established under IPA 2016 to facilitate independent scrutiny of the use of RIPA powers by the investigatory bodies that are subject to it.
 The Commissioners will inspect Councils to ensure compliance with RIPA and can audit/review the Council's policies and procedures, and individual authorisations.
-Further detail can be found at www.surveillancecommissioners.gov.uk
+Further detail can be found at IPCO - Investigatory Powers Commissioner's Office.

-14.2 There is also a statutory complaints system welcomed by the Council.
+There is also a statutory complaints system welcomed by the Council.
 The Investigatory Powers Tribunal has been established under RIPA to deal with complaints from members of the public about the use or conduct by public authorities of these powers.
-The Tribunal is separate from the OSC.
+The Tribunal is separate from IPCO.
 The Council welcomes this external scrutiny.
-It expects its officers to cooperate fully with these statutory bodies and to bring forward any proposals for improvement that may follow on from an inspection report or a Tribunal hearing.
+It expects its officers to co-operate fully with these statutory bodies and to bring forward any proposals for improvement that may follow on from an inspection report or a Tribunal hearing.

-IF IN DOUBT ADVICE MUST BE SOUGHT FROM THE SOLICITOR TO THE COUNCIL
+IF IN DOUBT ADVICE MUST BE SOUGHT FROM THE RIPA COORDINATOR